PragTob/shoes-artoo-sphero/README.md

 Playing with controlling a sphero from shoes with the help of artoo.
 More to come here - it's pretty simple atm =)

+So far you can let the sphero roll forward/left/right/back, stop it, change the speed and change the color - all within a nice little shoes GUI :-)

 Still a bit under development/fun time.
 This only works for Linux/OSX due to dependencies not running on Windows.
 Sorry.

 ## Setting up